Las Piñas Church: 1829 Earthquakes

-Restoration efforts of Fr.
-Cera
+Restoration efforts

-Fr.
 Cera did not only solidify his name in building the stone church, but also in terms of architectural restoration.
-According to the remarks of the Most Reverend Jose Sequi, Archbishop of Manila, after visiting Las Piñas Church on October 29, 1831, he was amazed by the restoration works.
+According to the remarks of Jose Sequi, Archbishop of Manila, after visiting Las Piñas Church on October 29, 1831, he was amazed by the restoration works.
 He expressed thus: "After I have seen the beautiful church of this place which was the work of the parish priest and also the very delicate adornments done in spite of the poverty of the town, and for his (Cera's) effort to procure the best for his church even without the help he needed, the Holy Mother Church is rendering unto him the utmost gratitude and concern."

-Second Restoration
+Second restoration

-Between 1971 and 1975, the church was restored by Francisco Mañosa and Partners, with Architect Ludwig Alvarez, through the administration of Rev. Fr.
-Mark Lesage, to bring back the 19th-century look of the church and to re-position the main altar to face the people, as required by the new Ecumenical Church guidelines.
+Between 1971 and 1975, the church was restored by Francisco Mañosa and Partners, with architect Ludwig Alvarez, through the administration of Mark Lesage, to bring back the 19th-century look of the church and to re-position the main altar to face the people, as required by the new ecumenical church guidelines.
 The assessment revealed that the Las Piñas Church was in a depressing state due to: